 For more information on individual cancer types — including symptoms, risk factors, diagnosis, and treatment information — see the links below:

 Although a cancer diagnosis can be frightening, there are many new therapies and potential cures for cancers of the blood and lymphatic system.
-At UC San Diego Moores Cancer Center, our internally recognized specialists will develop a treatment plan designed for you.
+At UC San Diego Health, our internally recognized specialists will develop a treatment plan designed for you.

 In recent years, researchers have made remarkable progress in the battle against all types of cancer.
 To learn about current clinical trials for our patients, see Clinical Trial Search.

 In addition, UC San Diego is one of seven sites collaborating in the CLL Research Consortium (CRC), which runs clinical trials for patients with chronic lymphocytic leukemia.
 View CRC trials or learn more about the CRC.

 The Blood Cancer Research Fund (BCRF) concentrates on developing cures for all types of blood-related cancers.
 Its research labs are located at Moores Cancer Center, and its director is Dr. Thomas Kipps of UC San Diego.
 Learn more about the Blood Cancer Research Fund.